mautic/mautic-documentation/pages/05.Campaigns/02. Using Campaign Builder/02.Decisions/docs.en.md

 ---------------------
 ## Decisions

-Campaign decisions are actions that your contacts initiate.
+Campaign decisions are actions that your Contacts initiate.
 Downloading an asset, opening an email, or visiting a landing page are examples of decisions.
 These decisions can be either directly initiated or implied based on non-action.
-The options for decisions change based on the campaign actions that you select.
+The options for decisions change based on the Campaign actions that you select.

 A decision usually has two paths that are denoted by the red and green points on the decision tree.